March 9, 2012

 Winkler 1800 Census - Burke County, NC

-Lawrence Winkler was born on 15 Jan 1771 to who is believed to be Hans Jacob Winkler.
-It is most likely he was born in Morganton, Burke, North Carolina or Rhine River area of Prussia , however, is not known for certain if this is true.
-It is also believed he had 3 brothers, Joseph, Conrad, and Thomas who also lived in Morganton but a direct and definitive relation other than the Winkler name has yet to be discovered.
+Lawrence Winkler was born on 15 Jan 1771 to (Hans) Jacob Winkler in Essex County, New Jersey.
+He was the 6th son in the family.
+It's believed 3 of his brothers were Joseph, Conrad, and Thomas who also lived in Morganton but a direct and definitive relation other than the Winkler name and living in the same town has yet to be discovered.

 Winkler 1810 Census - Monongalia County